 Culver City is a medium-sized city located in the state of California.
 With a population of 39,970 people and nine constituent neighborhoods, Culver City is the 212th largest community in California.

 Culver City home prices are not only among the most expensive in California, but Culver City real estate also consistently ranks among the most expensive in America.

-Culver City is a decidedly white-collar city, with fully 91.69% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Culver City is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Culver City who work in office and administrative support (13.27%), management occupations (11.83%), and sales jobs (8.74%).
+Culver City is a decidedly white-collar city, with fully 93.68% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Culver City is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Culver City who work in management occupations (13.29%), office and administrative support (12.79%), and business and financial occupations (8.52%).

 Of important note, Culver City is also a city of artists.
 Culver City has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Culver City’s character.